 - Internal linking and identifying orphan pages

 These issues can generally show themselves through a thorough screaming frog crawl and an analysis of Search Console errors.
 Our goal is to identify issues that prevent Google from being able to find, access, and index your content.

 Content SEO is crucial to a successful SEO campaign, if I had to pick one discipline to focus my energy, time & budget it would be content.
 At a very high level it’s two things:

 - Keyword research

-Once your domain is made stronger through linkbuilding you’ll be able to go after tougher competition but for the first 6 months we generally recommend easier terms so you can start building some traffic.
+Once your domain is made stronger through linkbuilding you’ll be able to go after the tougher competition but for the first 6 months, we generally recommend easier terms so you can start building some traffic.